jhajagos/SynthMedTopia/prediction_matrix/templates/README.md

 }
 ```

+The `"main_transactions"` specifies the base table used to generate each record.

-## Mapping multiple relational database tables to a nested structure
+## Mapping multiple relational database tables

 # Going from JSON to HDF5